suterma/hashonia/README.md

 ```bash
 python3 hashonia.py
 ```
-This will walk the directory tree at the current position, calculatinng md5 hashes for all files encountered.
+This will walk the directory tree at the current position, calculating md5 hashes for all files encountered.

 # How it works:
 Walks the file tree from the current working directory.
 For each file encountered, a hash is calculated and written to a text file.